Skip to Main Content

 • your average total remuneration gender pay gap for manager category and non-manager occupations over the last 3 years;

-• how your gender pay gap compares with the Industry Comparison Group average GPG, for those categories/occupations; and
+• how your gender pay gap compares with the mid-point employer gender pay gap in the Comparison Group, for those categories/occupations; and

-• the average gender pay gap for your Industry Comparison Group in the most recent year.
+• the mid-point employer pay gap for your Comparison Group in the most recent year.

 The aspiration is to remove the gender pay gap in favour of men or women, so for the purposes of this table, a GPG closer to zero is considered better.

-Green boxes indicate your gender pay gap is better than the average for the Industry Comparison Group.
-Red boxes indicate your gender pay gap is equal to or worse than the average for the Industry Comparison Group.
+Green boxes indicate your gender pay gap is equal to or better than the mid-point employer GPG for the Comparison Group.
+Red boxes indicate your gender pay gap is worse than the mid-point employer GPG for the Comparison Group.

 Note: